ICA-PUC/ml-task-manager/README.md

 ### `POST /new_task`

-In order for the API to create and submit a new task, the user must provide two files within the `multipart` HTTP request: The JSON configuration file and the entrypoint script to be executed.
+In order for the API to create and submit a new task, the user must provide two files within the `multipart` HTTP request: The JSON configuration file and the zipped folder with the required files to run its job.

 Here is a sample of the config JSON file and a brief description of the required fields.